EfiLygda/Excel-Projects/Sales Data/ReadMe.md

 ## Project Structure

-The whole project is located in workbook `Sales_Data_Project.xlsx`, which contains the following four worksheets:
+- The whole project is located in workbook `Sales_Data_Project.xlsx`, which contains the following four worksheets:

     - `Table of Contents`: A simple TOC that links to the location of the dataset, each question and the small dashboard included.
     - `Data`: The sales dataset used for the analysis.
     - `S1.
 Answers`: Contains the answers to the questions for the analysis.
     - `S2.
 Small Dashboard`: Contains a small dashboard providing a quick summary of the product lines by each order status

+- In `Detailed Results` the detailed insights from the data are located.

 ## Tools Used